Skip to content

 Become familiar with China’s culture, history and economy by reviewing the Wikipedia China Profile.
 Rich resources for China health information include the Institute for Health Metrics and Evaluation IHME China Country Profile and the World Health Organization Global Health Observatory China Data.

-Patients are seen in an urban clinic for foreigners, an urban clinic for nationals, rural clinics, orphanages, and nursing homes.
+Patients are seen in an urban clinic for foreigners, an urban clinic for nationals, rural clinics, and nursing homes.
 Each setting offers an age-specific set of primary care problems.
 Primary medical care is a new and pioneering service in China.
 Therefore, large numbers of patients are not seen.
 Those attended quality whole-person care and excellent physician training in each patient encounter.

 The local language is Mandarin Chinese.
 However, all the physicians speak English, as does most of the staff.
 Visitors will be able to communicate adequately using English alone.

-The mission of LIGHT is both to provide care for marginalized people and to train Chinese resident physicians in family medicine.
+The mission of LIGHT is both to provide care for low-income people and to train Chinese physicians in family medicine.
 Multiple medical care settings are employed.
-The Deji Hospital Global Doctor Clinic mainly serves international persons working in China.
-Image International Clinic provides care to local Chinese people of humble means.
-LIGHT mobile clinics also serve the medical needs of a large orphanage, a retirement community, several rural town sites, and an HIV care clinic.
+The Deji Hospital H’Image Doctor Clinic serves international persons working in China and local Chinese people of humble means.
+LIGHT mobile clinics also serve the medical needs of a retirement community, rural town sites, and a rehabilitation center for children.
 LIGHT works in cooperation with the Chinese Medical University (CMU) Family Practice Department.

 LIGHT emphasizes clinical prevention throughout all its primary care services, from urban health centers to rural clinics.
 Patient health education routinely addresses issues of diet, exercise, tobacco use, substance abuse, family planning, and trauma prevention.
 LIGHT health education efforts are also aimed at equipping other healthcare professionals with the motivation and skills to make this an intricate part of their practices.